Chart Color Schemes

 An assessment of population growth drivers in Clayfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Clayfield as of Nov 2025 is around 11,768 people.
-This reflects an increase of 871 people since the 2021 Census, which reported a population of 10,897 people.
-The change was inferred from the resident population of 11,760 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 40 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,202 persons per square kilometer, placing Clayfield in the top 10% of national locations assessed by AreaSearch.
-The suburb's 8.0% growth since census is within 0.9 percentage points of the national average (8.9%), demonstrating competitive growth fundamentals.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Clayfield's estimated population is around 11,801.
+This reflects an increase of 904 people since the 2021 Census, which reported a population of 10,897.
+The change was inferred from AreaSearch's resident population estimate of 11,773 following examination of the latest ERP data release by the ABS in June 2024 and an additional 40 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,214 persons per square kilometer, placing Clayfield (SA2) within the top 10% nationally assessed by AreaSearch.
+The area's 8.3% growth since census is within 1.4 percentage points of the national average of 9.7%, indicating competitive growth fundamentals.
 Population growth was primarily driven by overseas migration contributing approximately 84.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings for age cohorts based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-Moving forward with demographic trends, a population increase just below the median of Australian statistical areas is expected, with Clayfield expected to increase by 832 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Moving forward, demographic trends suggest a population increase just below the median of Australian statistical areas by 2041.
+The Clayfield statistical area (Lv2) is expected to increase by 833 persons by this year, reflecting an overall increase of 6.8% over the 17 years.

 Frequently Asked Questions - Population